About Classes

 (Ages 3-4)

-Pre-Ballet/Ballet/Tap Combo Class (Ages 3-4) ~ Pre-ballet and tap instruction, using activity songs and exercises that teach dance terminology and basic rhythm patterns.
-The class focus is on the development of coordination, listening skills and self-confidence, for learning teamwork, and positive interaction.
+Using activity songs and exercises that teach dance terminology and basic rhythm patterns.
+The class focus is on the development of coordination, listening skills and self-confidence, learning teamwork, and experiencing positive peer interactions.
 This class is a FUN introduction to the JOY of dance.
-Dress Code: Dance attire (leotards, pink tights skirts, pink ballet shoes and black tap shoes) hair secured out of face.

 (Ages 4-6)